Cognitive computing is a game changer for HR Bookmark has been added

 Another win-win partnership

-At the end of the day, both bots and humans–working hand in hand–can form a partnership that benefits employees and their employers.
+At the end of the day, both bots and humans—working hand in hand—can form a partnership that benefits employees and their employers.
 As the RPA market matures, the interest in other emerging technologies will grow.
 And the interplay of these technologies will lead to fundamental changes in how businesses operate, enhancing their capacity to deliver exceptional goods and services to customers.
-Bots and humans, together, may well become the new super heroes of the workplace.